-Sexting is using the internet or your mobile to share nude/sexy pictures.
+Sexting is using the internet or your phone to share nude/sexy pictures.

 Child pornography can include real pictures, photo-shopped pictures, videos and cartoons.
 But a picture is only child pornography if it is offensive to the average person.
-That's why a picture of a naked baby in a bath isn't child pornography, but a picture of a naked teenager in a bed could be.
+That's why a picture of a naked baby in a bath isn't child pornography, but a picture of a naked teenager in a bed could be in some circumstances.

 What is illegal about it?